rackerlabs/support-how-to/content/cloud-servers/migrate-to-rackspace-from-another-hosting-provider.md

         apt-get install rsync

-3. Use SSH to log into your Rackspace server from your old server.
+3. Use SSH to log in to your Rackspace server from your existing server.
-    Generate an SSH key from your old server if you have no done so
+    Generate an SSH key from your existing server if you have not done so
     already:

         ssh-keygen -t rsa -b 4096 -v

 4. Transfer your SSH key to your Rackspace server.
-Substitute your new Rackspace server's IP Address in the command below.
+Substitute your new Rackspace server's IP address in the following command.

         ssh-copy-id 111.344.65.781

-5. Copy your old server files using rsync.
+5. Copy your existing server files by using rsync.
 Replace the IP address after `root@` with the IP address of your Rackspace cloud server.

         rsync --exclude="/sys/*" --exclude="/proc/*" -aHSKDvz -e ssh / root@111.344.65.781:/media/xvda/

 #### Other methods

-Besides rsync, you can transfer data from an old server to Rackspace in a number of different ways.
-The methods below use Rackspace Cloud Files to copy data from your old servers, then use that data to provision new servers with Rackspace.
+Besides rsync, you can transfer data from an existing server to Rackspace in a number of different ways.
+The following methods use Rackspace Cloud Files to copy data from your existing servers then use that data to provision new servers with Rackspace.

--   **Use OpenStack Swift, a command-line interface, to transfer data from your old sever to Rackspace Cloud Files.**
+-   **Use OpenStack Swift, a command-line interface, to transfer data from your existing sever to Rackspace Cloud Files.**

-    Using this method, you install Swift on your old server and directly copy your data from your old server to Cloud Files, without downloading the files locally.
+    Using this method, you install Swift on your existing server and directly copy your data from your existing server to Cloud Files, without downloading the files locally.

 -   **Install a GUI tool on your local computer**

-    In certain cases, like if your old server is Windows based, you need to install a GUI tool (such as [Cyberduck](https://cyberduck.io/?l=en)) to upload data onto Cloud
+    In certain cases, such as if your existing server is Windows based, you need to install a GUI tool (such as [Cyberduck](https://cyberduck.io/?l=en)) to upload data to Cloud
     Files.

 -   **Use the Cloud Control Panel to upload files**